 17th September – Neil Kinnock hits out at claims that he is to blame for his party falling behind in the opinion polls, sparking speculation that John Major will call a general election within the next two months.

 Dodgy were recording and gigging all the time.
 They signed a publishing deal (following their record deal with A&M) by making the two publishers – Virgin and BMG – who were desperate to sign them play a game of table football against each other!
 They signed to BMG.

 They released their second single, ‘Easy Way’.

 We used to go to gigs at U.L.U. on Malet Street off the Tottenham Court Road loads.
 I saw a band from Liverpool called Top play there one night and I thought they were going to be massive.
 We had booked The Frank and Walters who were from Cork and signed to the brilliant Setanta label to headline The Buzz Club in September and I invited Top to support.
-I don’t have any fliers or the exact date for this one, but I know it was September.

 ‘….woman who has had more to do with shaping my musical taste then anyone, except John Peel’ Thanks Mark!

 The Belltower also released a new record in September.
 The ‘In Hollow’ ep, featuring ‘Lost In Hollow’ – again the sticker was numbered and stuck on by me!
 These releases were all coming out on cd, 12″ and limited edition 7″.